mlubinsky/mlubinsky.github.com/trino/README.md

 Time Travel: Access data snapshots at specific points in time.
 Schema Evolution: Safely evolve table schema without affecting existing data.
 Efficient Query Execution: Optimised execution plans using Iceberg’s table metadata.

+Trino Arhitecture:
+Like many other big data engines there is a form of a coordinator node that then manages multiple worker nodes to process all the work that needs to be done.

+An analyst or general user would run their SQL which gets pushed to the coordinator.
+In turn the coordinator then parses, plans, and schedules a distributed query.

 ```